 -The back seat is the safest place for kids under 13

--Go rear facing from birth to 2 years old, or the upper limits are reached
+-Go rear facing from birth until the upper limits are reached

 -Go forward facing next, following the manufacturers directions